huridocs/uwazi-documentation/admin-docs/managing-settings.md

 ### Maptiler key

-A default MapTiler key is provided with Uwazi, but you are free to swap it for your own.
+A default key is provided with Uwazi, but you are free to swap it for your own.

 Step 1: Navigate to the **Settings** area and click on **Collection** in the left sidebar.